 This one-pot stew of onions, carrots, and potatoes is enjoyed throughout the winter months in the Netherlands.
 Vegan Hutspot is simple, straightforward comfort food that will warm you right up, no matter how cold it is outside.
-(For other cozy wintertime Dutch oven recipes, check out Romanian Mămăligă or Frijoles de la Olla.)
+(For other cozy winter recipes made in the Dutch oven, check out Romanian Mămăligă or Mexican Frijoles.)

 History & Origins

 According to one of my roommates from the Netherlands: “Think of any food, now boil it.
 That’s Dutch food.”

 Based on that description, hutspot is the quintessential Dutch dish: boiled and mashed winter root vegetables.

 I found out about hutspot when I bought a bag of parsnips from the farmer’s market.
 In my search for a parsnip recipe, I stumbled upon this blog post about historical Dutch foods.
 I learned that hutspot, which now uses potato but was originally made with parsnips, has been a mainstay of Dutch cuisine for hundreds of years!

 The well-established Dutch recipes compiled in the seventeenth-century cookbook De Verstandige Kock (The Sensible Cook) shows that stewing was by far the most common cooking method, at least in affluent middle-class households in the Netherlands … A hutspot or a one-pot stew acquired the status of a national dish by the mid-seventeenth century throughout the Netherlands; it was prepared with different ingredients, depending on one’s level of wealth.Kaoru Ueda and Sonny C. Wibisono, Dutch Oven and Bantenese Cooking Stove